 Chill and stylish the more comfortable, supported and fashionable you feel in your new shoes, the more you'll enjoy your shoes and use them, bringing down your cost-to-wear and encouraging others to do the same.

 We are on a mission to make our slides as vegan and environmentally friendly as possible.
 To that end, we partnered with the national Plastics & Rubber Center for a research project where we explore environmentally-friendly raw materials that can be used to make our slides.

-This isn’t as easy as it sounds.
+This isn't as easy as it sounds.
 For those of you unaware of recycling laws, each country has its own policies regarding which plastic can be recycled.
-This makes it tricky for a global brand like Freedom Moses to manufacture slides that meet the recycling requirements of every country.
+This makes it difficult for a global brand like Freedom Moses to manufacture slides that meet the recycling requirements of every country.

 Still, we believe it is our environmental responsibility to help our customers follow a sustainable lifestyle.
 That's why we invest hundreds of thousands of dollars in funding research to discover just the right balance of polymers and plant-based materials.
 Our hope is that by the end of this study, we would have the data to help us create shoes that are fully recyclable wherever they are in the world.